 The time has come for credit card terminals to go on a diet.
 Two decades of "binging" on fat applications have taken their toll.
-Appeasing our growing appetite for multi-applications by adding more memory to POS devices is no longer
+Appeasing our growing appetite for multi-applications by adding more memory to POS devices is no longer sustainable.

 Besides, technology is changing so fast that some hardware platforms are pronounced obsolete before their applications have been fully tested and certified.